TiVo: Hacking

 Users have installed additional or larger hard drives in their TiVo boxes to increase their recording capacity.
 Others have designed and built Ethernet cards and a Web interface (TiVoWeb), and figured out how to extract, insert and transfer video among their TiVo boxes.
 Other hacks include adding time to the start and end of recording intelligently and sending daily e-mails of the TiVo's activity.

 TiVo still uses the same encoding, however, for the media files (saved as .TiVo files).
 These are MPEG files encoded with the user's Media Access Key (MAK).
 However, software developers have written programs such as tivodecode and tivodecode Manager to strip the MAK from the file, allowing the user to watch or send the recordings to friends.

 TiVo in the cloud

 On January 4, 2018, TiVo announced its next-gen platform, a catch-all product for providers like cable companies.
 It's available for multiple TV devices, including not only Linux- and Android TV-based set-top boxes and traditional DVRs, but also DVR-free streaming devices like Apple TV and Amazon's Fire TV, as well as phones, tablets and PCs.
 The platform allows providers to take advantage of TiVo's user interface, voice control, personalization and recommendations.
 TiVo expects its user interface could provide an advantage over competitors such as Netflix, Hulu, and Amazon Video "in a world where cord-cutting is increasingly popular."

-As of April 2022, TiVo's cloud-based offering has yet to formally take shape or launch.
+In the 2020s, Internet service providers such as TDS and Astound started using set-top boxes with TiVo user interfaces to provide TV and cloud DVR service to their customers.
+These devices can also run apps for streaming services such as Netflix and Prime Video.